emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 stand out even more.
 It also makes it clear when you're invoking a Web Component or not, whereas the original Glimmer.js syntax was ambiguous.

+Second, I hate the friction of having to invent a two-word name.
+The app I work on has at least three different conventions people use to prefix or suffix components.
+It feels bad and makes templates look more noisy than they should.
+When we switched from dasherized to capitals, it felt viscerally like an improvement.

-Second, for better or worse, many people consider React to be an "industry standard" and aligning component naming makes Glimmer templates feel that much more familiar.
+Third, for better or worse, many people consider React to be an "industry standard" and aligning component naming makes Glimmer templates feel that much more familiar.
 (Although do note that we are just adopting the naming convention, not JSX itself!)